hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 # Queries

 Although much of the information about the state of the blockchain can be obtained, as we've shown before, using an event subscriber and using a filter to narrow the scope of the events to those of interest, sometimes, one needs to take a more direct approach.
 Enter queries.
-They are small instruction-like objects which, when sent to an Iroha peer, prompt a response with details from the current world state view.
+They are small instruction-like objects that, when sent to an Iroha peer, prompt a response with details from the current world state view.

 ::: info